Arkaroola: Astronomy

-The Pinnacle

-The mountain summit in the area under this name is of volcanic origin (basalt) and is popular for rock climbing.

-The Village
+Arkaroola has three observatories, the latest built in 2019, along with several telescopes.
+Live shots are shown on a big screen every night, along with a presentation by astronomer Alex Hine.
+As an International Dark Sky Sanctuary, this feature attracts many tourists.

+Accommodation
-Accommodation ranges from motel rooms to caravan and camp sites.

-Facilities include a licensed restaurant and bar, swimming pool, small shop, service station (petrol and diesel), and a vehicle workshop.
+Accommodation in Arkarooola Tourist Village ranges from motel rooms to caravan and camp sites.
+Facilities include a licensed restaurant and bar, swimming pool, small shop, service station, and a vehicle workshop.

 Climate

 The Arkaroola area is classified as having a subtropical desert climate (BWh) according to the Köppen, Trewartha, and Australian Bureau of Meteorology climate classification systems.
 Summers are hot with occasional storms, while winters are cold and comparatively dry.

 Arkaroola's record high minimum temperature is 35.5 C, which was the hottest overnight low ever recorded in Australia (as well as Oceania and the Southern Hemisphere) from when it was recorded on 24 January 1982 until it was beaten by a 35.9 C reading in Noona, New South Wales on 18 January 2019 followed by 36.6 C at Borrona Downs Station near Wanaaring, New South Wales on 26 January 2019, which retains the titles as of present.